faenrandir/a_careful_examination/documents/questions/questions.md

 1. If sealing is such an important principle, why was Emma sealed to Joseph after so many others ([more than 16 well documented sealings](http://josephsmithspolygamy.org/plural-wives-overview/))?

 1. LDS Historian Brian Hales [wrote of Joseph's relationship with Fanny](http://josephsmithspolygamy.org/plural-wives-overview/fanny-alger/) "it is obvious Emma did not believe the ceremony was valid and concluded the relationship was adulterous.
 Ironically, Oliver Cowdery, who Joseph summoned to diffuse the situation, sided with Emma, discounting the validity of the polygamous marriage."
-Why did Joseph (apparently) not get permission for his relationship with Fanny as suggested by [D&C 132:61](https://www.lds.org/scriptures/dc-testament/dc/132.61)?
+Why did Joseph (apparently) not get permission for his relationship with Fanny?

 1. For what purpose did Joseph Smith get sealed to other righteous men's wives (e.g., [Zina Huntington](http://josephsmithspolygamy.org/plural-wives-overview/zina-diantha-huntington/) and [Marinda Nancy Johnson Hyde](http://josephsmithspolygamy.org/plural-wives-overview/marinda-nancy-johnson/))?
 In particular, what justified Joseph's marriage to [Zina Huntington](https://en.wikipedia.org/wiki/Zina_D._H._Young), a happily newlywed, pregnant mother?